sonic160/dtr_digital_model_simulink/README.md

 <!-- LICENSE -->
 ## License

 Code and documentation copyright 2023- the authors.
 Code released and distributed under the MIT License.
 See `LICENSE.txt` for more information.
+If you plan to use the model/dataset for research purposes, please cite the following papers:

+Court, K.M., Court, X.M., Du, S. and Zeng, Z., 2024.
+Use Digital Twins to Support Fault Diagnosis From System-level Condition-monitoring Data. arXiv preprint [https://arxiv.org/abs/2411.01360][paper-1].

 <p align="right">(<a href="#readme-top">back to top</a>)</p>